-If you look through my past work, it was clear that my style was all over the place.
-There was one point where I thought that the more realistic the drawing the better, then I strayed completely away from that and started doing drawings heavily inspired by graphic design, and it goes on.
-I would get so frustrated everyday because I didn't like what I was producing, but instead of letting that bring me down I used that frustration as drive to keep trying and to continuously push myself to create something I was proud of.
-So although there's no doubt there was a lot of inconsistency in my work, what came out of that was a lot of growth.
-That's what I hope you take away from this.
-I believe every artist has to go through a similar journey in their career one way or another, just know that as long as you keep a strong work ethic, there's no way you will fail.
+If you look through my past work, it was clear that it lacked consistency and direction.
+There was one point where I thought the more realistic the drawing the better, then I strayed completely away from that and started doing drawings heavily inspired by graphic design, and it goes on.
+I would get so frustrated every single day because I simply hated everything I was creating.
+However, as tough as it was, and as many times as I felt demotivated, I didn't let that bring me down.
+I used that frustration as a drive to keep trying and continuously push myself to create something I was proud of.
+It took years but I am finally happy with the art i'm producing.
+I'm glad I went through that journey because it feels that much more rewarding knowing that I've surpassed such a huge obstacle.

 [Below on the left is an older pieces that was heavily inspired by graphic design, which I still subtly emulate in my pieces today as you can see with the painting on the right.]

 It took a really long time to get to where I am today, a lot of trial and error, frustration, breakdowns, and only now am I content with the work I'm producing.
-That's not to say my style will never change though, in fact, it most likely will, but that's something I've learned to accept.
+But that's not to say my style will never change, in fact, it most likely will, but that's something I've learned to accept.
 I have to constantly remind myself to just focus on the now and how I can get better as an artist.
 So in conclusion, if you like drawing people, focus on getting better at anatomy, if you like painting landscapes, go out and paint more landscapes!
 Your style will come, I promise you :).
 I hope this helped some of you, if you guys have any more questions you want answered, feel free to email me or comment below!
 Thanks for reading!